Abruzzo: Fascism and World War II

-During the Second World War, Abruzzo was on the Gustav Line, part of the German's Winter Line.
+During the Italian fascism period, Pescara became an important center for its homonymous port, tourism, and trade.
+With the Second World War, Abruzzo was on the Gustav Line, part of the German Winter Line.
 One of the most brutal battles was the Battle of Ortona.
-Abruzzo was the location of two prisoner of war camps, Campo 21 in Chieti, and Campo 78 in Sulmona.
-The Sulmona camp also served as a POW camp in World War I; much of the facility is still intact and attracts tourists interested in military history.
+Abruzzo was the location of two prisoner-of-war camps, Campo 21 in Chieti, and Campo 78 in Sulmona.
+The Sulmona camp also served as a POW camp in World War I; much of the facility is still intact and attracts tourists.